SRRT: Exploring Search Region Regulation for Visual Object Tracking: Experiments

-{ \textbf{LaSOT. }} LaSOT~\cite{LaSOT} is a large-scale single-object tracking benchmark, which consists of 1400 sequences.
+{ \textbf{LaSOT. }} LaSOT~\cite{lasot} is a large-scale single-object tracking benchmark, which consists of 1400 sequences.
 It contains many long sequences and challenging scenes of distractors.
 The results in terms of success (AUC), normalized precision (P$_{Norm}$), and precision (P) are shown in Tab.~\ref{tab:compare_sota}.
 Our SRRSiamRPN++ outperforms SiamRPN++ with a large margin, 4.6\% and 4.9\% on AUC and P$_{Norm}$, respectively.
-These improvements clearly show the benefits of regulating an adaptive search region for open-world scene tracking.
-SRRTransT outperforms the current state-of-the-art trackers, \eg,~GTELT~\cite{zhou2022global} and KeepTrack~\cite{keeptrack}, even though TransT has a gap between them.
+These improvements clearly show the benefits of regulating an adaptive search region for real-world scene tracking.
+For transformer-based tracker TransT, SRRTransT still boosts the baseline's performance to 68.0 in terms of AUC, which is an improvement of 3.1\%.
+SRRTransT outperforms the current state-of-the-art trackers, \eg,~GTELT~\cite{zhou2022global} and SiamTactic\_P~\cite{xu2023toward}, even though the base model TransT has a gap between them.